bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

-# TODO: medium priority
+# TODO: high priority
-* Fix and add unit tests
-    * addTabbedPages
-    * formatDate with truncate
+* Make puzzle pages smarter, only do did mount on load

 # TODO: low priority
 * Make puzzles in full width correspond to days of week
-* Make puzzle pages smarter, only do did mount on load

 # Puzzle types
 * Switch up number of dominoes on board